elewa-academy/Fundamentals/00-motivation-studying/README.md

 ## Specifications

 1. __GitHub Study Jounral:__
     * Fork this [Template Notes Repository](https://github.com/elewa-academy/study-journal-template), clone it, feature it on your portfolio.
+Use a GitHub supported theme to make it super cool.
     * Main Repository:
 	    * Keeps track of your progress over time.
 We recommend you have a folder for each week, a files for each day that week, and one week summary README.md in each week's folder.
     * Gh-Pages & Gitbook: